pranshugaba/pranshugaba.github.io/content/articles/nuxt-website.md

 ---
 title: "How I made this site using Nuxt.js"
-subtitle: "It was fun to make"
+subtitle: "Spoiler alert: It was fun to make"
 description: "How I made this site using Nuxt.js"

 featuredImage: "avatar.png"